-The correct operation of a dewpoint hygrometer requires an appropriate volume airflow rate through the measuring chamber, although the exact flowrate is not usually critical.
-The setting of a needle valve for this purpose, usually located downstream of the measuring chamber, is likely to require adjustment to accommodate diurnal variations in air temperature.
-Sudden adjustment of the airflow can momentarily disturb the operation of the hygrometer.
-Any adjustment should be made with sufficient time in order for a stable operation to be achieved before a reading is taken.
+The correct operation of a dewpoint hygrometer depends upon achievingrequires an appropriate volume airflow rate through the measuring chamber, although the exact flowrate is not usually critical.
+The setting of a regulatorneedle valve for this purpose, usually a throttling device located downstream of the measuring chamber, is likely to require adjustment to accommodate diurnal variations in air temperature.
+AdjustmentSudden adjustment of the airflow willcan momentarily disturb the operation of the hygrometer, and it may even be advisable to initiate a heating cycle.
+Both measures.
+Any adjustment should be takenmade with sufficient time in order for a stable operation to be achieved before a reading is taken.
 The amount of time required will depend upon the control cycle of the individual instrument.
 The manufacturer's instructions should be consulted to provide appropriate guidance on the airflow rate to be set and on details of the instrument's control cycle.

 The condition of the mirror should be checked frequently; the mirror should be cleaned as necessary.
 The stable operation of the instrument does not necessarily imply that the mirror is clean.
-It should be washed with distilled water and dried carefully by wiping it with a soft cloth or cotton bud to remove any soluble contaminant.
+It should be washed with distilled water and dried carefully by wiping it with a soft cloth or cotton dabstick to remove any soluble contaminant.bud to remove any soluble contaminant.
 Alternatively, instead of wiping dry, a generous drop of water on the mirror can be pulled away using the cotton bud.
 It is a sign of a clean mirror if the drop pulls away cleanly.
 If the mirror is not visually clean and free from tide-marks, then cleaning should be repeated.
 Care must be taken not to scratch the surface of the mirror, most particularly where the surface has a thin plating to protect the substrate or where an ice/liquid detector is incorporated.
 However, an isolated surface scratch will not typically prevent the instrument from operating.
 If an air filter is not in use, cleaning should be performed at least daily.
 If an air filter is in use, its condition should be inspected at each observation.
 The observer should take care not to stand next to the air inlet or to allow the outlet to become blocked.